 This how to guide explains the steps that you can take to enforce a Child Arrangements Order, a Contact Order or a Residence Order if one party has acted in breach of its terms.

 This how to guide explains the steps that you can take to have a child live with you including how to apply to court for a Child Arrangements Order for residence.

 This how to guide explains the steps that you can take to vary or discharge a Contact Order or Residence Order (granted prior to 22.04.2014) or Child Arrangements Order if the terms are no longer in the child's best interests.

 Appealing an Education Health and Care Plan or a Statement of Special Educational NeedsBullyingClaiming against disability discrimination in schoolsComplaints against children’s servicesComplaints to schoolsContactDeclaration of parentageEnforcement of an Order for contact or residenceSEN Needs Assessments & Education, Health and Care PlansParental responsibilityRemoval from JurisdictionResidenceSchool admission appealsSchool exclusionSpecial Guardianship OrderVariation and discharge of an order for contact or residenceIf you have any issues accessing your How to Guide following purchase, then please contact the team - email@example.com who will be able to assist you.

-Adoption Child employment Family and friends care Homelessness Legal aid for family matters Locating a child Parental responsibility Private fostering Residence Special Guardianship Testamentary Guardianship Wardship Young carers
+Adoption Family and friends care Homelessness (16/17 year olds) Parental Responsibility Private fostering Residence Section 20 Accommodation Special Guardianship Surrogacy Testamentary Guardianship Wardship Young carers

 This page explains how, in law, a person can be appointed to act as a guardian for a child in the event of a parent’s or a carer’s death.